zhilinheobv/group3_project/Proposal (draft).md

 ## Question

- **What’s the seasonal trend for prices and turnovers of the nifty 50 stocks?**
+ **What’s the seasonal and annual trend for prices of the nifty 50 stocks since 2000?**

 ## Packages used

  - Python: numpy, pandas, matplotlib, scipy, sklearn
- - R:
+ - R: forecast, ggplot2,
- - Stata:
+ - Stata: outreg2,

 ## Models